laskasn/order-capture/README.md

 ---
 #### Testing the web service:

-This project comes with a preconfigured (integration) test set, mainly focusing on testing the webapi as a whole (not just the services and or the repositories).
+This project comes with a preconfigured (integration) test set, mainly focusing on testing the webapi as a whole (not just the services and/or the repositories).

 The test set uses a configuration which can be found @ src/test/resources and requires NO changes for the tests.